Bugleweed Plant

 The division can be performed at any time of the season and should be done every two years so it is manageable.

-Bugleweed is a hardy plant and is not susceptible to disease or pests.
-It may suffer from crown rot if grown in a hot and humid environment.
+Bugleweed Plant is a hardy plant not susceptible to disease or pests.
+However, it may suffer from crown rot if grown in a hot and humid environment.
 It also could do better in areas with better air circulation.